 The Department of Agriculture, Fisheries and Forestry has primary responsibility for managing Australia’s biosecurity, including risks to Australia’s environment.
 Managing biosecurity risk to our environment frequently overlaps with managing biosecurity risks to our animal, plant and marine primary industries.
 Specific environmental biosecurity risk management programs include:

 - improving community awareness and engagement in environmental biosecurity

 - developing and implementing the National Priority List of Exotic Environmental Pests, Weeds and Diseases

 - contributing to prevention measures to stop environmental pests, weeds and diseases reaching the border

 - early detection and surveillance for environmental pests, weeds and diseases as part of more comprehensive surveillance systems

 - raising environmental preparedness and response capacity to the same level as for production animals and plants

 - improving the coordination of environmental biosecurity research with wider biosecurity and biodiversity research

 Many of these activities are done in partnership with state and territory governments, environmental and community groups, and research organisations.
-Some investment is provided by the CEBO through the Environmental Biosecurity Project Fund to deliver stronger environmental biosecurity outcomes.
+Some investment is provided by the ACEBO through the Environmental Biosecurity Project Fund to deliver stronger environmental biosecurity outcomes.